Introduction to the Umbrella Accountants LLP Privacy Notice

 We’ll process (collect, store and use) your data in a manner compatible with the EU’s General Data Protection Regulation (GDPR).

-We’ll endeavor to keep your information accurate and up to date and won’t keep it for longer than is legally necessary.
+We’ll endeavour to keep your information accurate and up to date and won’t keep it for longer than is legally necessary.

 We want to deliver the best possible customer experience.
 In order to do this, we only request the information that’s essential to getting you signed up with the service you’ve chosen.